bytecodealliance/wasmtime/cranelift/docs/isle-integration.md

 For regular builds, we check a manifest that records the file hashes of the ISLE source files that went into building a given ISLE-generated Rust file.
-If the hashes of these files on disk doesn't match the hashes in the manifest, then the ISLE-generated Rust file is stale and needs to be rebuilt.
+If the hashes of these files on disk don't match the hashes in the manifest, then the ISLE-generated Rust file is stale and needs to be rebuilt.
 In this case, the `build.rs` will report a build error.
 This way, downstream crates that use Cranelift don't need to build ISLE, and get fewer transitive dependencies and